 After the talk, Laguna dragged Kiros into going to work with him.
 It turned out that Laguna had named himself the monster hunter of this monster-infested town, which finally got a name: Winhill.
 With that introduction, we were off on a Day in the Life with Laguna, walking a circuit all the way to the edge of town and then back, shooting and stabbing anything that looked funny at us.
 Before going off on the walk, we spoke with some of the Galbadian soldiers, who told us that the Estharians were kidnapping young girls, in hopes of finding a successor for “Sorceress Adel, the ruler of Esthar.”
 This implied that either that there was more than one Sorceress in the world, or that Sorceress Edea is the successor Adel was looking for here in the past (or maybe the successor of the successor, but let’s not get silly here).

 Having eavesdropped long enough, Laguna decided to pretend he had just arrived, and Raine recommended that he take a nap before dinner and his usual afternoon monster-hunting patrol.
-When he returned home to do so, Laguna adamantly insisted that he really did want to stay in Winhill, and to make his point, he said that he still wanted to wake up in this town after he went to sleep.
+When he returned home to do so, Laguna adamantly insisted that he really did want to stay in Winhill, and to make his point in as arbitrarily convenient a fashion as possible, he declared that he still wanted to wake up in this town after he went to sleep.
 A bit of a forced transition, but the irony was still nice, since the player knows this would be the end of the dream-flashback, and of course Squall would be waking up somewhere else.

 But just to surprise the player, the game cut not to Squall but to Zell!
 He was in a prison cell with Quistis, Selphie and Rinoa, with no sign of Squall or Irvine.
 A quick discussion revealed that he too had been in “the dream world,” but that he had dreamt about Ward, not Laguna.
 This happened entirely off-screen, and he didn’t learn much, simply reporting what we already knew about Ward being a prison guard.
 We were now in control of Zell, and after a few quick discussions, Rinoa began to hint that maybe Ward was working in this prison, only for the game to temporarily drop the idea?
 Sure, it brings it up once you talk to Rinoa a second time, but why drag this out?

 Once Rinoa makes her point a second time, it finally gets into Zell’s head that of course he recognizes the prison, because of course Ward worked here.
 Square thrives on its coincidences, god knows.
-Unfortunately, the party doesn’t seem to have clued into the fact that their dreams are flashbacks, and they seem to be under the impression that Ward is working here to the present day.
+Unfortunately, the party doesn’t seem to have clued into the fact that their dreams are flashbacks, so they’re now under the impression that Ward is working here to the present day (did the time skip not clue them in that something was screwy?).
 Worse, this information doesn’t help them in any way, since it’s not as though Ward learned about any secret passages or something silly like that.

 In another part of the prison, Squall woke in a private cell and discovered that he has no wound from the Sorceress’ spell.
 Very strange.
 Just then, he was interrupted as a great crane collected his entire cell from the wall and raised it up to a higher level.
 You see this kind of thing in fictional prisons from time to time, I don’t know where the idea comes from originally.